Aman-singh143/Analog-Clock/README.md

 Creating a Analog clock with Dark mode only with HTML,CSS and Javascript
 - This clock is purely made of html , css and Javascript,there's no use of any frameworks.

-Special feature it contains both light and Dark mode on toggle.
+-Special feature it contains both light and Dark mode on toggle.

+-Here's the live Demo : https://aman-singh143.github.io/Analog-Clock/

 ![image](https://user-images.githubusercontent.com/109282041/181350892-7a5d4056-4bf4-4203-a9b4-1255117c3634.png)